browserengineering/book/book/embeds.md

 ```

 When an iframe is clicked, it passes the click through to the child
-frame, and immediately return afterwards, because iframes capture
+frame, and immediately returns afterward, because iframes capture
 click events.
-Note how I subtracted the absolute x and y offset of the
+Note how I subtracted the absolute `x` and `y` offsets of the
-iframe from the (absolute) x and y click position when recursing into the child
+iframe from the (absolute) `x` and `y` click positions when recursing into the
-frame:
+child frame:

 ``` {.python}
 class Frame: